CyberWarrior5466/nea/report/report.md

    I would like a translucent background because they look cool.

 ## Analysis of research

 Students that are interested in coding care a lot about aesthetics and developer experience.
 They expect tools like auto-completion and customizable themes to be present in any development environment they use.
 Specifically my client expects first class support in  vscode, pycharm and repl-it.
 However my goal will be to prioritize core language features and getting a working AQA pseudo-code translator before tackling the editor features my client requests.
+Students that are interested in coding care a lot about aesthetics and developer experience.
+They expect tools like auto-completion and customizable themes to be present in any development environment they use.
+Specifically my client expects first class support in  vscode, pycharm and repl-it.
+However my goal will be to prioritize core language features and getting a working AQA pseudo-code translator before tackling the editor features my client requests.